ImPrankster/me-imprankster/articles/about-me.md

 excerpt: "About the creator of this Website."
 ---

-## Hi, this is Ruofan.
+## Hi, this is Leo Wong _aka ImPrankster_.

-I'm a Amateur Developer / Game Designer from Shanghai.
-This Blog is mainly for documenting my life and showcasing some of the project I've been working on.
+I'm an Amateur Developer / Game Designer from Shanghai.
+This Blog is mainly for documenting my life and showcasing some of the projects I've been working on.

-Interested in Tech, Gaming, Graphic Design, Front End & Game Devlopment.
+Interested in Tech, Gaming, Graphic Design, Front End & Game Development.

 The articles will mainly be related to these topics, or just some random thoughts I had.